 Kevin left Illinois to play junior-college volleyball before transferring and graduating from Pepperdine.
 During Kevin’s nine years on the U.S. National Team he earned MVP honors twice and was selected to the 2000 and 2004 Olympic rosters.

-Kevin is a two-time United States Olympian in Indoor Volleyball and founding partner in The Volleyball Network.
-During his nine years on the US National Team Kevin earned MVP honors twice and was selected to the Olympic roster in 2000 and 2004.
-Although he didn’t begin playing volleyball until the age of 18, Kevin was fortunate to learn the game from Hall of Fame coaches Marv Dunphy at Pepperdine University and Doug Beal.
+Although he didn’t begin playing volleyball until the age of 18, Kevin was fortunate to learn the game from a couple of Hall of Fame coaches, Pepperdine’s Marv Dunphy and the USA’s Doug Beal.

-DJ Roueche has been controlling dance floors for over 15 years and with his seamless genre blending style, he's as comfortable in a Vegas club as he is rocking Staple Center for sporting events.
-Roueche was the official DJ for the AVP Pro Beach Volleyball Tour for 7 seasons and will be entering his 8th season as a DJ for the Los Angeles Clippers.
+DJ Roueche has been controlling dance floors for over 20 years with his seamless genre-blending style.
+He’s as comfortable rocking a Vegas pool party as he is hyping the crowd at Staple Center for sporting events.

-In addition to DJing sporting events, Roueche has spun for the Official SAG & People's Choice Awards After Parties, celebrity events for Dr. Dre, The Pussycat Dolls and Gwen Stefanie, Grammy Awards After Parties for Interscope Records, Universal Music Group and Beats by Dre and toured the country as a featured DJ with T-Mobile.
+An avid beach player, Roueche has DJ'ed the official after-parties for the SAG and People's Choice Awards, celebrity events for Dr. Dre, the Pussycat Dolls, and Gwen Stefani.
+He has spun at Grammy parties for Beats by Dre, Interscope Records, and Hot Records West and toured the country as a featured DJ with T-Mobile.